 What surprises one, when listening to the frustrated as the decry the present and all its works, is the enormous joy they derive from doing so.
 Such delight cannot come from the mere venting of a grievance.
 There must be something more—and there is.
 By expiating upon the incurable baseness and vileness of the times, the frustrated soften their feeling of failure and isolation … (p.
 75)

-Mass movements also “promote the use of doctrines that elevate faith over reason and serve as “fact-proof screens between the faithful and the realities of the world. (p.
+Mass movements also promote faith over reason and serve as “fact-proof screens between the faithful and the realities of the world.” (p.
 79)

 So believers ignore truths that contradict their fervent beliefs, but this hides the fact that,

-Moreover, mass movements need an object of hate which unifies believers, and “the ideal devil is a foreigner.” (p.
+Moreover, mass movements need an object of hate that unifies believers, and “the ideal devil is a foreigner.” (p.
 93) Mass movements need a devil.
-But in reality the “hatred of a true believer is actually a disguised self-loathing …” and “the fanatic is perpetually incomplete and insecure.” (p.
+But in reality, the “hatred of a true believer is actually a disguised self-loathing …” and “the fanatic is perpetually incomplete and insecure.” (p.
 85) Through their fanatical action and personal sacrifice, the fanatic tries to give their life meaning.

 Part 4 – Beginning and End

 Hoffer states that three personality types typically lead mass movements: “men of words”, “fanatics”, and “practical men of action.”
-In the beginning: “men of words” lead the movements.
-(Regarding the radical positions of the Republicans and Trumpism in the USA think of the late William F. Buckley.)
-Men of words try to “discredit the prevailing creeds” and creates a “hunger for faith” which is then fed by “doctrines and slogans of the new faith.” (p.
+Men of words try to “discredit the prevailing creeds” and create a “hunger for faith” which is then fed by “doctrines and slogans of the new faith.” (p.
 140) Slowly followers emerge.

 Then fanatics take over.
-(In the USA think the Koch brothers, Murdoch, Limbaugh, O’Reilly, Hannity, etc.) Fanatics don’t find solace in literature, philosophy or art.
-Instead they are characterized by viciousness, the urge to destroy, and the perpetual struggle for power.
+Fanatics don’t find solace in literature, philosophy, or art.
+Instead, they are characterized by viciousness, the urge to destroy, and the perpetual struggle for power.
 But after mass movements transform the social order, the insecurity of their followers is not ameliorated.
-At this point the “practical men of action” take over and try to lead the new order.
-Now the leaders try to control their former followers.
+At this point, the “practical men of action” take over and try to lead the new order by further controlling their followers.

 In the end mass movements that succeed often bring about a social order worse than the previous one.
 (This was one of Will Durant’s findings in The Lessons of History.)
 As Hoffer puts it near the end of his work: “All mass movements … irrespective of the doctrine they preach and the program they project, breed fanaticism, enthusiasm, fervent hope, hatred, and intolerance.” (p.
 141)